SebastianG77/find-duplicated-property-keys/README.md

 * "case" (a ≠ b, a = á, a ≠ A)
 * "variant" (a ≠ b, a ≠ á, a ≠ A)

-Also here sensitivity *variant* will be used, if no sensitivity option has been set.
+Also here sensitivity "variant" will be used, if no sensitivity option has been set.

 The following example shows how to use options for an accent and case insensitive search: